-In Pertisau, on the bank of Lake Achensee, the Tyrolean Shale Oil Museum is located in a unique glass building.
+On the shores of Lake Achensee, the Tyrolean Shale Oil Museum is located in a unique glass building.

 In 1902, Martin Albrecht senior discovered an oil shale with particular agents which come from prehistoric marine creatures and plants.
-These agents together with the high content of naturally bound sulphur, make the Tyrolean shale oil an efficacious care product for humans and animals.
-It is used in cases of pains of the locomotor system and also in rheumatic complaints.
-Still today, this special oil shale is mined and processed in the family company in the Bächental mine, in a side valley of the Karwendel mountain chain.
+These agents - together with the high content of naturally bound sulphur - make the Tyrolean Shale Oil an efficacious care product for humans and animals.
+It is used in cases of pains of the locomotor system and in rheumatic complaints.
+Still today, this special oil shale is mined in the Bächental Mine in the Karwendel Mountains, and processed.

-100 years later, in 2002, the story of the Albrecht Family and the work of the shale oil burners of the Bächental valley was opened to the public.
-The foundation stone of a very special building was laid, a glass pyramid which shall symbolise the mountain.
-The ground floor of this Vitalberg (Vital Mountain) was coated with a limestone dry wall, the entrance on the north side is designed like a gallery.
-The Martin Gallery is the entrance to the Tyrolean Shale Oil Museum.
+100 years later, in 2002, the story of the Albrecht family and the work of the shale oil burners of the Bächental was opened to the public.
+The foundation stone of the Vitalberg (literally: Vital Mountain) was laid, a barrier-free glass pyramid which shall symbolise the mountain.
+The ground floor was coated with a limestone dry wall, the entrance on the north is designed like a gallery.

-The adventure museum tells the story of the shale oil burner family Albrecht and the shale oil products which can be purchased in the own shop with the aid of a modern audio system.
-Like this, the explanations are available in German, English, French, Italian, Dutch, Spanish and Russian.
-The special kid's tour (4 to 12 years) tells the legend of Thyrsus the Giant.
-On the first floor, the Vitalberg coffee bar is located which offers a fantastic view on the surrounding alpine world and in the evening on the starry sky.
-The Vitalberg building is completely barrier-free.
+This Martin Gallery is the entrance to the Tyrolean Shale Oil Museum (Tiroler Steinöl Museum).
+It tells the story of the shale oil burner family Albrecht and the products - which can be purchased in the shop - with the aid of a modern audio system.
+The special kid's tour tells the legend of Thyrsus the Giant.
+In addition, on the first floor there's the Panorama Coffee Bar which offers a fantastic view on the surrounding alpine world during the day, and on the starry sky in the evening.

 Despite careful control we cannot guarantee the correctness of the provided data.